INGInious/plugin-idea-project-generator/README.md

 The first one is only accessible for administrators of the course and the second one is accessible of everyone.

 The button *Generate IntelliJ Project* can become orange in certain tasks.
-It means that one of the path in the configuration wrong.
+It means that one of the path in the configuration is wrong.
-However you can generate the archive but it will miss the elements corresponding to the wrong path.
+You can generate the archive for these tasks but it will miss the elements corresponding to the wrong path.

 ![orange_button](doc/images/orange_button.png)